 How does our food get from the farm to our fork?
 In this course, you will explore and learn about this fascinating process.
 Throughout the course, students will learn what it takes to produce, process, market and sell agriculture products for food.
 Emphasis will be placed on animal and plant related food, while also incorporating food safety, security and ethics.
 Specific areas of study include; livestock production (cattle, swine, poultry, etc.), agronomic crop production, food security, food safety, biotechnology, value added processing, and marketing.
-Students will become affiliate members of FFA and will also be automatically dual-enrolled in a Supervised Agricultural Experience course.
+Students will become affiliate members of FFA and will have the option to be dualenrolled in a Supervised Agricultural Experience course.